 Supplier ID limit is defined in BSCP65 1.6.1

-In addition to their Market Participant ID, the LDSO applicant will have to provide BSCCo with details of their Distribution Licence, schedule of DUoS charges, MRA Party and Qualification status as a distributor, SMRS and other details.
-The LDSO applicant will be assigned a unique LDSO Short Code by BSCCo in conjunction with MRASCo and the Authority.
+[RCC] In addition to their Market Participant ID, the LDSO applicant will have to provide BSCCo with details of their Distribution Licence, schedule of DUoS charges and Qualification status as a distributor, SMRS and other details.
+The LDSO applicant will be assigned a unique LDSO Short Code by BSCCo.
 One and only one LDSO Short Code will be allocated to each LDSO applicant.

 This Party will not to be registered within Supplier Volume Allocation or Market Domain Data.
 Should the Party be registered in some other capacity, then this registration will not include the Role Codes of “R” or “P”.